 The Company uses net operating working capital ("NOWC"), a non-GAAP measure, as a percentage of the previous twelve months of net sales as a key indicator of working capital management.
 The Company defines this metric as the sum of trade accounts receivable and inventories less trade accounts payable as a percentage of net sales.
-NOWC as a percentage of trailing twelve month net sales was 12.8% as of December 31, 2016 and 14.5% as of December 31, 2015.
-Set forth below is a table summarizing NOWC as of December 31, 2016 and December 31, 2015.
+NOWC as a percentage of trailing twelve month net sales was 13.7% as of December 31, 2017 and 12.8% as of December 31, 2016.
+The calculation of NOWC as a percentage of sales for December 31, 2017 excludes \$22.9 million of trailing twelve month net sales relating to Acoustics Europe, which was sold on August 30, 2017.
+Set forth below is a table summarizing NOWC as of December 31, 2017 and December 31, 2016.

-Successor

-(in thousands) December 31, 2016 December 31, 2015
+(in thousands) December 31, 2017 December 31, 2016

-Accounts receivable-net 77,837 79,088
+Accounts receivable-net 68,626 77,837

-Inventories 73,601 80,432
+Inventories 70,819 73,601

-Accounts payable (61,160) (56,838)
+Accounts payable (53,668) (61,160)

-NOWC \$ 90,278 \$ 102,682
+NOWC \$ 85,777 \$ 90,278

 In overall dollar terms, the Company's NOWC is generally lower at the end of the calendar year due to reduced sales activity around the holiday season.
-NOWC generally peaks at the end of the first quarter as the Company experiences high seasonal demand from certain customers, particularly those serving the motor sports, lawn and garden equipment and small engine markets to fill the supply chain for the spring season.
+NOWC generally peaks at the end of the first quarter as the Company experiences high seasonal demand from certain customers, particularly those serving the motor sports, and lawn and garden equipment markets to fill the supply chain for the spring season.
 There are, however, variations in the seasonal demands from year to year depending on weather, customer inventory levels, and model year changes.
-The Company historically generates approximately 52-55% of sales in the first half of the year.
+The Company historically generates approximately 51%-54% of sales in the first half of the year.